Ruins of a large Canaanite and Israelite city in the southern low hills of Judea.

 Map of the area around Tell Beit Mirsim (marked in red) – 20C BC through 6th C BC (based on Bible Mapper 3.0)

 Canaanite Period (3150-1200 BC)

-The city was partially destroyed in the 16th Century.
+The city was partially destroyed in the mid 16th century.
+Its defense walls were rebuilt.
 From that period, during the years ~1500 to 1200, the city grew bigger and seem to have flourished.
 It was dominated by Egypt, as attested by Egyptian findings.

 Israelite period (1200BC-1000BC)

 The excavations revealed another destruction layer which they dated to the transition from the Bronze age to the Iron Age (13th to the 12th Century).
 This is the estimated time of the conquest of Joshua.
-The newly constructed city was built with inferior fortifications – a 2m wide wall and smaller glacis.
+After about 150 years the city was rebuilt with inferior fortifications – a 2m wide wall and smaller glacis.
 This indicates that the city status was degraded to a minor Israelite provisional city.

 Albright identified the site as the Biblical Kiryat Sepher or Debir (Joshua 15:15): “And he went up thence to the inhabitants of Debir: and the name of Debir before was Kirjathsepher”.

 The Israelite Kingdom – Iron Age II – (1000 – 586 BC)